-This Agreement shall enter into force upon signature by the representatives of Zimbabwe and the Agency.
+This Agreement shall enter into force upon signature by the representatives of the Marshall Islands and the Agency.
 The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Zimbabwe is party to the Treaty.
+This Agreement shall remain in force as long as the Marshall Islands is party to the Treaty.